Today's prompt was aimed at novelists as well as short story writers: to craft a turning point in the story. Very interesting challenge.

 And what about me, in 2016?
 I call myself White; my ancestors came from Germany, England, Ireland, Scotland, and -- surprisingly -- Sweden and Italy.
 I, too laughed at Amos and Andy and listened to Louis Armstrong.
 I danced to the Temptations, and read Uncle Remus stories.
 I sang "My Old Kentucky Home" and "Old Black Joe" in school choir.
 I also voted for Barack Obama (twice) and follow Charles Blow, Joy Reid, and Van Jones on Facebook and Twitter.
 I think reparations need to be part of any discussion about racial reconciliation.
 We need to be as familiar with our nation's white supremacist past as with the civil rights movements that have struggled against it.
 We need to know white supremacy when we see it, whether in everyday interactions or national news.

-How much of my views of race and racism would be the same if I had lived my whole life in North Platte?
+Would my views of race and racism would be the same if I had lived my whole life in North Platte?
 I would like to believe the answer would be "yes", but in my heart of hearts I know that is unlikely.
 The harder question to answer is how much of the racism I learned long ago still lingers in me.

 My wanderings here in North Platte have taken me back to the microfilm machine at the library, and the 1929 North Platte Evening Telegraph.
 Long ago, I had stumbled across a news article in the New York Times about a "race riot" in North Platte.
 I was researching something else, and this was when photocopy machines were uncommon, even at the Library of Congress, so I didn't save the story, or even take notes.
 But I remembered.
 And as the Internet expanded, I would try to find more information from time to time.
 Here is what you'll find today about the incident.